-For those who came late to the super party, or who were not lucky enough through health or personal circumstances to have built a decent superannuation asset, there is also the option for home-owners to access a reverse mortgage.
+For those who came late to the super party - or those who were not lucky enough through health or personal circumstances to have built a decent superannuation asset - there is also the option for homeowners to access a reverse mortgage.

-Whilst I am not a huge fan of these products due to the rate of interest charged by the banks, they do provide a service, particularly at a time when we should all have the dignity of a reasonable income, before settling into retirement care.
+While I am not a huge fan of these products due to the rate of interest charged by the banks, they do provide a service, particularly at a time when we should all have the dignity of a reasonable income, before settling into retirement care.

-There is also the more attractive, but little-known Pension Loan Scheme offered by the federal government, whereby home-owning age pensioners can supplement their income with additional age pension payments from Centrelink.
-The interest rate is 5.25% pa (versus the banking industry's average of 8.5% pa) with no establishment or monthly fees.
+There is also the more attractive, but little-known Pension Loan Scheme offered by the Federal government, whereby home-owning age pensioners can supplement their income with additional age pension payments from Centrelink.
+The interest rate is 5.25 per cent per annum (versus the banking industry's average of 8.5 per cent per annum), with no establishment or monthly fees.